hackpompey/hackpompey.github.io/src/pages/events/HackSustainability.md

 ### I can't think of a project idea

 That's not a question, but also not a problem!
-There will be a team-forming and idea generation session at the start of the event.
+Many of our attendees come up with ideas or join a team during the event.
 While we encourage you to pick a project related to our sustainability theme, you are free to work on whatever you like.
-You can also find some theme related project ideas and resources to get you started below.
+You can also find some theme related [challenges](#challanges) and [resources](#resources) to get you started below.

 ### Where do I sign up?